ESTATE TAX & LIFETIME GIFT EXEMPTION.

-Under current law, at the federal level, the amount that can be passed FREE of Federal tax is currently set at $11,700,000 per individual.
-At the federal level, "portability" is recognized between spouses.
-Meaning, so long as one spouse does not use all of their exemption amount ($11.7 M) at the time of death, such amounts can be transferred to their surviving spouse.
+Under Federal law, an individual has a lifetime gift tax exemption of $12,920,000.
+Simply put, an individual can "gift" up to $12,920,000 in their lifetime without paying any estate tax.
+At the federal level, "portability" (of such exclusion) is recognized between spouses.
+Meaning, so long as one spouse does not use all of their lifetime exemption amount ($12.92 M) at the time of death, such amounts can be transferred to their surviving spouse.
+This ultimately increases the surviving spouses lifetime exclusion.

 Each year, you can gift as much as you want to practically anyone you want.
-However, if the amount of the gift in any given year to one single person exceeds $15,000, then you will need to file a gift tax return (IRS Form 709).
-A common misconception that a gift in excess of $15,000 to any one person in a calendar year is subject to tax (the above and over amount).
-This is not true.
-Your exclusion amount is $15,000 meaning anything above and over that in the calendar year will impact your total applicable exclusion at $11,700,000 per individual.
+However, if the amount of the gift in any given year to one single person exceeds $17,000, then you will need to file a gift tax return (IRS Form 709).
+A common misconception is that a gift in excess of $17,000 to any one person in a calendar year is subject to tax.
+That is not true.
+Your exclusion amount is $17,000 per year and any amount over that yearly limit requires you to file a IRS Form 709 which will impact your total applicable lifetime exclusion of $12,920,000 per individual.

 Generation-Skipping Tax Exemption.

-Under current law, at the federal level, the amount that can be passed FREE of federal tax is currently set at $11,700,000 per grandchild or other defined "skipped persons."
+Under Federal law, the amount that can be passed FREE of federal tax is currently set at $12,920,000 per grandchild or other defined "skipped persons."
 The purpose of this exemption is if the parents of the grandchildren predecease them, the grandchildren will not be subject to estate tax for inheritance purposes should it not exceed the thresholds mentioned above.

 Gift Tax in New York.